When I meet people through the charity work I do the first question is usually, why? Why did you found Little Troopers?

 Military personnel go away for many reasons; operations, courses, exercises and to many locations all over the world, as a charity we ensure there are fundamental resources and activities to ease and aid a separation period and a community for all that is welcome and familiar.

-Celebration is something I also try to achieve, we are all part of something really special and it can be a positive for adults and children so with our Summer Camp annual event especially we get as many families as possible together and celebrate being forces families as well as our Little Trooper of the Month and Birthday schemes.
+Celebration is something I also try to achieve, we are all part of something really special in this military community and it can be such a positive experience for both for adults and children so it is important to me to celebrate being forces families with lots of our initiatives.